Test your skills on our all Hosting services and get 15% off!

 This command renames file1.txt to file2.txt in the same directory.

-2. Renaming Files with rename
+2. Renaming files with rename

 Installing rename

-On some Linux distributions, you may need to install the rename tool.
+In some Linux distributions, you may need to install the rename tool.
 You can install it using your package manager:

 • Debian/Ubuntu:

-sudo apt install rename
+the rename service is installed at: sudo apt install rename

 • CentOS/RHEL: